Leaf mimicry: Spiders

-A leaf mimic orb web spider has been found in southern China.
-It is brownish-green, teardrop-shaped, and has stripes which resemble leaf veins.
-It decorates its web with dried leaves, which may help further disguise it.
-As of 2016 the species has not been formally described nor assigned a scientific name.
+The genus Poltys of orb-weaver spiders include a number of bark, twig and leaf mimics.
+One, found in 2011 in southwest China, is brownish-green, teardrop-shaped, and has stripes which resemble leaf veins.
+It does not spin a web but decorates a branch with dried leaves, among which it hides.
+As of 2016, the species has not been formally described nor assigned a scientific name.

 In vertebrates

 Among the leaffishes (Polycentridae), the Amazon leaffish (Monocirrhus polyacanthus) strongly resembles a dead leaf, and has the habit of lying on its side without moving, often at an angle, and remains motionless even if caught in a net.
 It swims with its body rigid, undulating its very narrow anal and dorsal fins, which according to Hugh Cott are "colourless and transparent, and so practically invisible".
 The species is carnivorous, using its mimicry to approach its prey before engulfing it in its large jaws.
 Cott describes this form of mimicry as "special aggressive resemblance".

-An Amazon species of toad, Rhinella margaritifera, has according to Cott "quite an extraordinary resemblance to a leaf."
+An Amazon species of toad, Rhinella margaritifera, has, according to Cott, "quite an extraordinary resemblance to a leaf."
 The small chameleon of the Congo, Rhampholeon boulengeri, mimics a leaf with its coloration and its extremely flattened body shape.